Public Infrastructure Spending for State and Local Governments

 The U.S. Census Bureau publishes monthly estimates representing the "value of construction put in place" for new structures and improvements.
 Figures are published as annual rates and represent construction projects that are underway, regardless of when contractors actually receive payments or when a project began.

-Select a category from the menu to view historical spending totals for various types of construction projects.
-Data includes construction spending for the following sectors: residential, office, commercial, health care, educational, public safety, amusement and recreation, transportation, power, highway/streets, sewage and waste disposal, water supply and conservation/development.
+Select a category from the menu below to view historical national spending data for various types of public infrastructure projects.
+Spending data shown covers the following types of construction: residential, office, commercial, health care, primary/secondary education, higher education, corrections, public safety, sports, performance/meeting centers, social centers, parks/camps, air transportation, land transportation, mass transit, water transportation, power, highways and streets, bridges, sewage, waste water, water supply and conservation/development.